banksone/online-surveys/README.md

 # online-surveys
-An example of simple, dockerized Python/Django app for online survays

-App uses two collections in Mongodb: surveys and answers.
-Surveys contains survey definitions.
+An example of a simple, dockerized Python/Django app for online surveys App uses two collections in MongoDB: surveys and answers.
+Surveys contain survey definitions.
 Answers collection contains records with asks to fill in a survey.
-All answers will be added to such a record togather with information closing the ask (the survay cannot be opened again after it was answered).
+All answers will be added to such a record together with information closing the ask (the survey cannot be opened again after it was answered).
 Example of a survey definition:

 ```
 {
     "_id" : ObjectId("5f525203b0ee31c08c7f10b9"),